WalterHampson/Emoji-Use/README.md

 Pandas: For handling and analyzing the emoji dataset.
 Emoji: For rendering and manipulating emoji text.
 Pillow (PIL): To handle emoji images if needed.
+You can install the dependencies by running:

+bash
+Copy code
+pip install matplotlib pandas emoji pillow
+Usage
+Clone the repository to your local machine:

+bash
+Copy code
 git clone https://github.com/your-username/Emoji-Use.git
 Prepare your emoji usage dataset in CSV format with at least the following columns: